ShouWenWang-Lab/snakemake_DARLIN/README.md

 ### A single-cell pipeline for libraries with higher amplification heterogneity
 We also developed our own CARLIN pipeline that works well for single-cell libraries with higher amplification heterogeneity, e.g., one cell gets 10K reads, while another cell only has 10 reads.
-This pipeline is written in jupyter notebook, and it requires to first install a companion repository `carlin_hf`.
+This pipeline is written in jupyter notebook (`source/single_cell_CARLIN.ipynb`), and it requires to first install a companion repository `carlin_hf`.
 ```bash
 cd $code_directory
 git clone git@github.com:ShouWenWangLab/carlin_hf.git